Posted on September 20, 2021

 For Minor Settlements: Attendance of minor, parents, Settlement Guardian ad Litem and petitioning attorney are waived if agreed signed orders are emailed to Commissioner Services 1 court day prior to the scheduled hearing.
 If matter is contested, all parties shall appear as noted above via Zoom.

 For Guardianship/Probate: There are no personal appearances at the courthouse.
 All hearings will be conducted by remote video conferencing using Zoom.
-The court will serve as host and send an email invite to the parties.
+The court will serve as host.

 For Domestic Violence/Vulnerable Adult Protection Orders: